Seabreg/Mosca/README.md

 =====

  Static analysis tool to find bugs like a grep unix command, Version 0.05

+because is not dynamic... uses static code to search... don't confuse with academic views hahaha don'thave graph here or CFG... is a simple "grep"

 *egg modules is a config to find to vulnerabilities

 *you can use at C, PHP, javascript, ruby etc